Giants vs. Brewers Player Props Betting Odds

 Estrada Stats

-- Estrada has 40 hits with seven doubles, four home runs, eight walks and 11 RBI.
+- Estrada has 41 hits with seven doubles, five home runs, eight walks and 13 RBI.
 He's also stolen nine bases.

-- Estrada will look for his fourth straight game with a hit in this contest.
-In his last five games he is batting .278 with three walks and an RBI.
+- Estrada hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is hitting .278 with a home run, three walks and three RBI.

 Estrada Recent Games